What/Where is Pine Mountain Club?

 If you are on a really tight budget remember that Pine Mountain Club is close enough to Bakersfield and Los Angeles that a long daily commute is not out of the question.

 Can I buy a ticket to just one or two of the workshops?

-No. Workshops and panel discussions are only open to people that have bought the full festival pass.
+No. Workshops are only open to people that have bought the full festival pass.
 The only event that is available a la carte is the Saturday night concert.